pombredanne/obs/buildbot/README.md

 ## Gitlab configuration

 When configuring a gitlab project to do try builds against this buildbot:
-- add a webhook http://buildhost5.oblong.com:8010/change\_hook/gitlab for both push and merge\_request events, with the secret from secrets.dir/my-webhook-token
+- add a webhook http://buildhost5.oblong.com:8010/change\_hook/gitlab for push, tag, and merge\_request events, with the secret from secrets.dir/my-webhook-token
-- add the usual buildhost4 deploy key
+- add the usual buildhost5 deploy key
 - add user buildbot (or group share) with Developer or higher access to the project (and, when doing merge requests, to your fork of it)

 ## Worker configuration